DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: UTG Builder

-This module has two phases: \textit{(i)} UI widget identification, and \textit{(ii)} UI transition determination, as shown in Figure~\ref{fig:senario_design}.
-All phases take an Android APK file as the input.
-The output of UI widget identification is a set of UI widgets and their attributes.
-Notably, the native widget attributes are well collected, such as widget layout, types, and button listener.
+All sub-modules take an Android APK file as the input.
+The output of GUI widget identification is a set of GUI widgets.
+Notably, we collect the layout hierarchy, text, and widget type of native widgets.
 And the web widget (\eg, WebView) attributes are represented by their network imprints.
-The output of UI transition determination is a directed graph representing the transition relationship between activities/fragments, also called the activity transition graph (ATG).
-In the end, the \sg{} of apps is well constructed as a directed graph, in which each node is an activity/fragment, and each directed edge describes a transition from one activity to another.
+The output of UI transition determination is a directed graph representing the transition relationship between activities/fragments.
+In the end, the \sg{} is well constructed as a directed graph with GUI attributes.